Duchess Meghan’s Pregnancy Causes Doulas To Trend

 Rumors continue to fly off the handle as the whole world waits for the birth of Prince Harry and Duchess Meghan’s royal baby.

-According to USA Today, the topic of whether Meghan decided to bring a doula in to assist with the birth of her baby has caused a bit of a stir as many want to know more about what doulas are.
+According to USA Today, the topic of whether Meghan decided to bring a doula in to assist with the birth of her baby has caused a bit of a stir, as many want to know more about what doulas are.

 Today reveals part of the reason for the trending topic is because many mistakenly assume midwives and doulas are the same thing.
-While they are both a type of birthing companions, they each have different intended goals.
+While they are both a type of birthing companions, they each have different responsibilities.

-Today goes on to clarify there are several different types of midwives as what they offer during pregnancy and birth varies with what training they have received.
-Typically, a midwife will be involved in the labor and delivery of a baby.
+Today goes on to clarify there are several different types of midwives — what they offer during one’s pregnancy and birthing process varies, depending on what training they have received.
+Typically, a midwife will be involved during the delivery of a baby.
 A doula, on the other hand, focuses more on tending to the emotional health of the mother.

 In some cases, a couple’s birthing team may include both a midwife and a doula.